submodo81/wow_analysis/README.md

 # wow_analysis
 My analysis of WoW Battlegrounds Data

 This is the written portion of my analysis.
-For all tables and figures reference here, you will need to run the code on your system.
+For all tables and figures referenced here, you will need to run the code on your system.

 Acknowledgements: Dave Cassidy for help with stats and introducing new analysis tools for me to use.
 Abby Agi for help with stats as well and supporting me in this project.